 - Purple sprouting broccoli starts to crop this month!
 Enjoy the tender florets steamed with a knob of butter and a sprinkle of salt.

-- Harvest the remainder of your Jerusalem artichokes this month.
+- Harvest the remainder of your Jerusalem artichokes.

 - Have a go at growing your own mushrooms.
 Set up these kits indoors in a warm place away from direct sunlight.
 Choose from regular button mushrooms, to the more exotic oyster or shiitake to make your very own soups, stocks and pies.